tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 Polymaths.

-People who are already filtered by luck, timing, talent, money, beauty, algorithm, and survival.
+People already filtered by luck, timing, talent, money, beauty, algorithms, and survival.

 The brain does not always understand statistical rarity.

 It sees something often enough and assumes it is normal.

-So extraordinary starts to look like baseline.
+Extraordinary becomes the baseline.

-And ordinary starts to feel like failure.
+Ordinary begins to feel like failure.

 That is a dangerous trick.

-Because most people are ordinary most of the time.
+Most people are ordinary most of the time.

 Even exceptional people are ordinary in many areas.

-The athlete might be bad at relationships.
+The athlete may be bad at relationships.

-The founder might be bad at rest.
+The founder may be bad at rest.

-The genius might be bad at living.
+The genius may be bad at living.

-The person you admire might be impressive only from the angle you are allowed to see.
+The person you admire may be impressive only from the angle you are allowed to see.

-But the internet compresses people into highlights.
+The internet compresses people into highlights.

 It removes boredom.

 It removes repetition.

-It removes the years where nothing obvious happened.
+It removes the years when nothing obvious happened.

-It removes the quiet failures, the almost-failures, the awkward years, the dropped paths, the ordinary days, the private doubts.
+It removes quiet failures, awkward years, abandoned paths, ordinary days, and private doubt.

 Then it shows you the outcome.

-And asks you why you are not there yet.
+And asks why you are not there yet.

 No wonder average feels unbearable.